 Each family has a stationery account set up by the school.
 This is for incidental stationery items, donations and termly school charges such as Design Technology Fees.
 Any trip, activity and event costs over $10 will be charged separately and will need to be paid upfront by cash, eftpos or internet banking.
 Stationery accounts and statements are emailed out approximately twice a term.

 If paying by internet banking the school account number is: 02-0688-0023285-000

-To assist with providing additional resources for the school a donation is asked for ($40 per term per student).
-If you have three or more children the first two pay $40 and each additional student is charged $30.
+To assist with providing additional resources for the school a donation is asked for.
+This is $50 per term per student.
+If you have three or more children at Opaki School the donation is $40 per student.
 This donation amount will be added to your stationery account each term.